• Skip to main content

 • Rosemary can also be infused into oil or vinegar to make a flavorful dressing or marinade.

-• Dried rosemary can also be added to baked goods, such as bread, focaccia, and crackers, or used to season roasted vegetables or potatoes, and even made into a rosemary finishing salt.
+• Dried rosemary can also be added to baked goods, such as bread, focaccia, and crackers, or used to season vegetables like these air fryer potato recipes.
+It can even made into a rosemary finishing salt.

 • Additionally, it can be used in homemade skincare and bath products, such as soaps, scrubs, and bath truffles, for its antioxidant and anti-inflammatory properties.